Home Majors Engineering Science

 What is the AI automation risk for Engineering Science?

-Engineering Science is rated "High" for AI automation risk, with an average of 51% of job tasks exposed to large language models and AI tools.
+Engineering Science is rated "High" for AI automation risk, with 51% of job tasks exposed to large language models and AI tools.
 This means most career tasks in this field could be augmented or replaced by AI over the next decade.

 Which school has the best Engineering Science program?

-What's the outlook for a Engineering Science degree?
+What's the ROI on a Engineering Science degree?